krduva02/Accessing-Art-Museums/README.md

    ```

 4. **Run the ```Accessing Art Museums.ipynb``` file:**
-    - This project was developed using Jupyter Notebook, which was installed in the previous step (installing packages).
+    - This project was developed using Jupyter Notebook, which was installed in the previous step (Install required packages).
     - After opening ```Accessing Art Museums.ipynb```, run all cells in the notebook by selecting **Run All** or run each cell individually by selecting **Execute Cell** at the top left of each cell.

+## Data Interpretation